Switch remote HTTPS to SSH in Git

-Limited availability — accepting new projects starting June 2026.
+Limited availability — accepting new projects starting July 2026.

 A tiny shell script that recursively scans a directory for Git repositories with uncommitted changes, nicknamed dirgit—a play on words combining "directory", "dirty", and "git".